-At CGIO, Prof Loh leads the Singapore Governance and Transparency Index and the ASEAN Corporate Governance Scorecard projects.
-He also steers the initiatives on business integrity, sustainable banking, sustainability reporting and workplace diversity.
+At CGS, Prof Loh leads the Singapore Governance and Transparency Index and the ASEAN Corporate Governance Scorecard projects.
+He also steers the sustainability reporting studies for Asia-Pacific, ASEAN and Singapore.
+Prof Loh spearheads research in business integrity and leadership diversity.